sys-ronin/rough_docu/app_visual.md

 **Description**

 Shows commits affecting the current notebook and all descendants.
-The header shows the path (truncated) followed by "and subnotebooks" when subnotebooks exist.

-Each entry shows action, item type, title, change statistics (for created/updated), and location relative to the current notebook in brackets.
-Paths: current notebook shows `[NotebookName]`, deeper shows `[Child]`, `[Child/Grandchild]`, or `[.../Last/Two]`.
+Header shows truncated path followed by "and subnotebooks" when subnotebooks exist.
+Each entry shows action, item type, title, change statistics (for created/updated), and location relative to current notebook in brackets.

 **Commands:**
 - `[V]iew` – view item at that commit